alekny/demostf/README.md

 ## Building

-Place all files in your SourceMod installation and run: ./spcomp demos.tf
+Place all files in your SourceMod installation and run: ./spcomp demostf.sp